KellybLieu/UC_Berkeley_Module17_ComparingClassifiers/README.md

  In this exercise, our data scientists will split up into 4 teams, each team will build a different algorithm, Logistic Regression, K Nearest Neighbor, Decision Trees, and Support Vector Machines.
 Then we will compare the performance of the classifiers using different metics.
 Finally, our team will provide visualization of the results and a recommendation to marketing managers.

  OUTLINE
- This Assignment will consist of this ReadMe, dataset, and Jupyter notebook the contains the step-by-step methodology implemented and written in Python to arrive at our findings.
+ This Assignment will consist of this README, dataset, and Jupyter notebook the contains the step-by-step methodology implemented and written in Python to arrive at our findings.
 The overall outline of steps are:
  1) Reading the data
  2) Understanding features
  3) Understanding the tasks